photodude/FOF3-Basic/README.md

 ## Step 3 - Adding the site side
 In step 2 we finished with FOF3's Quick prototyping Scaffolding features to build the views, and language files for our admin side.
 Now it's time to set up the Site side for your component.
 Once again we will turn to FOF3's Scaffolding development tool but this time only for the site side.

+In step 3 we only have two minor changes to put everything in place for using FOF3's Scaffolding development tool on the site side.
+1. Copy the dispatcher file `[your component name i.e. fof3basic].php` from the backend of the site to the site side.
+2. Add the site side configuration to the fof.xml file

 ### For details see the following FOF3 documentation links
 - [Getting started with an FOF component](https://github.com/akeeba/fof/wiki/Getting-started-with-a-FOF-component)
 - [The fof XML configuration file](https://github.com/akeeba/fof/wiki/The-XML-configuration-file)